dnsimple/dnsimple-support/content/articles/ns-record.markdown

 ---
-title: What is a NS Record?
+title: What is a NS record?
 excerpt: What is a NS record and how to create NS records with DNSimple.
 categories:
 - DNS
 ---

-# What is a NS Record?
+# What is a NS record?

 An NS record is used to delegate a subdomain to a set of name servers.
 Whenever you delegate a domain to DNSimple the TLD authorities place NS records for your domain in the TLD name servers pointing to us.
 For example, in the com name servers there are the following entries delegating dnsimple.com to our name servers: